-Having troubles getting your hands on an auto of Vladimir Guerrero Jr?
+Are you having trouble getting your hands on an auto of Vladimir Guerrero, Jr.?
 Have no fear, 2019 will bring you all the autos you could ever want of the top prospect in baseball.

-Over the past few days, Jesse Guerrero (a family friend and business manager), has been posting a ton of pictures of new Vlad Jr. cards on the way in upcoming products.
+Over the past few days, Jesse Guerrero (a family friend and business manager), has been posting many pictures of new Vlad Jr. cards on the way in upcoming products.
 All the following pictures are from @jesseguerrero.jg on Instagram.

 2019 Bowman – 2nd Bowman Auto